matthyk/fastify-override/README.md

 ### Override Plugins

 Only plugins that have been assigned a name with `fastify-plugin` can be overridden.
-This name can then be used to specify which plugins should be used to override it.
+This name can then be used to specify which plugin should be used to override it.

 ```js
 const plg = fp(async app => {}, {